AJC | Ambulance companies hit hard by COVID costs

 Read full article ►

-American Medical Response (AMR), Atlanta Journal Constitution (AJC), COVID-19, Georgia, Global Medical Response (GMR), Metro Atlanta Ambulance Service
+American Medical Response (AMR), Atlanta Journal Constitution (AJC), COVID-19 coronavirus, Georgia, Global Medical Response (GMR), Metro Atlanta Ambulance Service